MCRC Re-entry ECHO

 The ECHO starts with welcome and introductions to foster community and connection.

 The ECHO Lead/Facilitator will provide an overview of the agenda and introduce presenters.

-The brief lecturer is an opportunity for the community of practice to share information and/or best practice related to a particular topic.
+The brief lecture is an opportunity for the community of practice to share information and/or best practice related to a particular topic.
 The Brief Lecture is approximately 30 minutes.

-The cases presentation is co-learning opportunity.
+The case presentation is a co-learning opportunity.
 Learners are able to present on an issue or challenge for peer support and recommendations.*